uptonking/note4yaoo/read-docs-react-p6-hooks.md

     - The array of dependencies is not passed as arguments to the effect function
       - Every value referenced inside the effect function should also appear in the dependencies array
       - In the future, a sufficiently advanced compiler could create this array automatically.

+- `useLayoutEffect`
+  - The signature is identical to `useEffect`, but it fires synchronously after all DOM mutations.
+  - Use this to read layout from the DOM and synchronously re-render.
+  - Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.
+  - Prefer the standard `useEffect` when possible to avoid blocking visual updates.

 - `const value = useContext(MyContext);`
   - Accepts a context object(the value returned from `React.createContext`)